openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/cmd_tools/cjpm_manual.md

 ### "workspace"

-This field manages multiple modules as a workspace and supports the following configuration items:
+This field can manage multiple modules as a workspace, supporting the following configuration items:

 - `members = ["aoo", "path/to/boo"]`: Lists local source code modules included in this workspace, supporting absolute and relative paths.
-Members of this field must be modules, not another workspace.
+The members of this field must be modules, not another workspace.
 - `build-members = []`: Modules to be compiled this time.
 If not specified, all modules in the workspace are compiled by default.
-Members of this field must be included in the `members` field.
+The members of this field must be included in the `members` field.
 - `test-members = []`: Modules to be tested this time.
-If not specified, all modules in the workspace are unit-tested by default.
-Members of this field must be included in the `build-members` field.
+If not specified, all modules in the workspace are unit tested by default.
+The members of this field must be included in the `build-members` field.
 - `compile-option = ""`: Common compilation options for the workspace, optional.
 - `override-compile-option = ""`: Common global compilation options for the workspace, optional.
 - `link-option = ""`: Common linker options for the workspace, optional.
-- `target-dir = ""`: Output directory path for the workspace, optional, defaults to `target`.
+- `target-dir = ""`: Product storage path for the workspace, optional, defaults to `target`.

 Common configuration items in the workspace apply to all member modules.
-For example, if `[dependencies] xoo = { path = "path_xoo" }` is configured as a source code dependency, all member modules can directly use the `xoo` module without configuring it in each submodule's `cjpm.toml`.
+For example: If a source code dependency `[dependencies] xoo = { path = "path_xoo" }` is configured, all member modules can directly use the `xoo` module without configuring it in each submodule's `cjpm.toml`.

 > **Note:**
 >
-> The `package` field is used to configure general module information and cannot coexist with the `workspace` field in the same `cjpm.toml`.
+> The `package` field is used to configure general information for modules and cannot coexist with the `workspace` field in the same `cjpm.toml`.
 All other fields except `package` can be used in the workspace.

-Example of workspace directory structure:
+Example of workspace directory:

 ```text
 root_path